saucelabs-training/comprehensive-testing-js/README.md

 [#testing4good](https://twitter.com/hashtag/Testing4Good)

-In this automation best practices workshop you will learn the latest and greatest tools and techniques to drastically improve your testing!
+In this workshop you will learn the latest and greatest tools and techniques to improve your ability to test modern web applications.

-We will focus on a holistic approach of testing front-end and back-end, web and APIs, functional testing, component testing, and many other things in between 😁
+You will focus on a holistic approach of testing front-end, APIs, and back-end.

+You will analyze risks and prevent those risks with functional testing, api testing, visual testing and a lot more 💪

-## 🧠You will learn
+## 🧠 You will learn

 ✅how to test a React web app using different types of tests